rileyle/UCGretina/README.md

 (produces the binary UCGretina_LH)

+To include EM and nuclear polarization in the physics list:

+    $ make POL=1

 To activate neutron-related processes in the physics list (required for the `neutron` source type:

     $ make NEUTRONS=1